 Where do you start?

 Read, read, and read some more!
 Doing research before buying chickens is going to be a huge help.
 You need to go into this venture as well informed as possible.
 You’re on the right track just by reading this article!
-If you want to find out more, our resources section has all our favorite books about raising chickens.

 What are the basic supplies I need to raise chickens?